ilya-dyaglev/echotype/README.md

     - **State Variables**:
         - `activeMode`: The current typing mode (`short`, `medium`, `long`).
         - `booksData`: The array of books fetched from the backend.
+        - `filteredBooksData`: The array of books after applying filters.
         - `currentBook`: The currently selected book.
         - `currentQuote`: The quote currently displayed for typing.
         - `loading` and `error`: For handling data fetching states.
+        - `isFilterModalOpen`: Controls the visibility of the filter modal.
     - **Data Fetching**:
         - Fetches book data from the backend using AWS Amplify when the component mounts.
         - Cleans the data by filtering out `null` or `undefined` quotes.
     - **Quote Selection Logic**:
-        - Selects a random book and quote based on the `activeMode`.
+        - Selects a random book and quote based on the `activeMode` and applied filters.
         - Ensures that the quote type corresponds to the selected mode.
         - Provides functions to change the typing mode and select a new quote.
+    - **Filter Handling**:
+        - Opens the `FilterModal` to allow users to select books based on title, author, or language.
+        - Updates `filteredBooksData` based on the selected filters.
+        - Uses `useEffect` to select a new quote when filters are applied.
 - **Header**:
     - **ControlBar**:
         - Allows users to change the `activeMode`.
         - Passes the selected mode back to `App.tsx` through callbacks.
+        - Includes a button to fetch a new quote or open the filter modal.
     - **CTA**:
         - Displays a call-to-action message (e.g., "track your progress").
 - **Main**:
-    - Receives `currentQuote` and `currentBook` as props.
+    - Receives `currentQuote`, `currentBook`, and other props from `App.tsx`.
-    - Renders the **TypingArea** and displays book information.
+    - Conditionally renders the **TypingArea** or **Results** component based on typing completion.
 - **TypingArea**:
     - Manages its own state for typing logic.
         - **State Variables**: